Learning Resources

 IV.
 Standards, Ethics, and Legal Principles

-2. It is the responsibility of the librarians and other selectors to ensure that all points of view relevant to the College mission are represented in the collection.
-The Learning Resources Division endorses the American Library Association's Library Bill of Rights and Freedom to Read.
-The principles of these documents frame the MDC Learning Resources Division`s views of intellectual freedom and censorship.
-The Learning Resources Division does not, at the request of any individual or group, add or remove materials that do not meet the College's stated selection criteria.
+2. Learning Resources endorses the American Library Association's Library Bill of Rights and Freedom to Read.
+The principles of these documents frame the MDC Learning Resources’ views of intellectual freedom and censorship.
+Learning Resources does not, at the request of any individual or group, add or remove materials that do not meet the College's stated selection criteria.
 Library users with an issue about an item in the collection should direct their concerns to the campus Learning Resources Director.
-All issues will be considered in light of the Collection Development Guidelines and will receive a written response.
+All issues will be considered in light of the Collection Development Guidelines and may receive a written response.

 V. Selection Criteria